SegmentationBLWX/sssegmentation/docs/SUPPORTLIST.md

 You can download the [paper](https://arxiv.org/pdf/1505.04597.pdf) to learn the details of UNet.

+(2) The reported performance.

+Please refer to [UNet](https://github.com/SegmentationBLWX/sssegmentation/tree/main/docs/performances/unet) for details.

 #### CGNet
 (1) The related paper.

 You can download the [paper](https://arxiv.org/pdf/1811.08201.pdf) to learn the details of CGNet.

+(2) The reported performance.

+Please refer to [CGNet](https://github.com/SegmentationBLWX/sssegmentation/tree/main/docs/performances/cgnet) for details.

 #### HRNet
 (1) The related paper.

 You can download the [paper](https://arxiv.org/pdf/1908.07919.pdf) to learn the details of HRNet.

+#### ERFNet
+(1) The related paper.

+You can download the [paper](https://ieeexplore.ieee.org/document/8063438) to learn the details of ERFNet.

+(2) The reported performance.

+Please refer to [ERFNet](https://github.com/SegmentationBLWX/sssegmentation/tree/main/docs/performances/erfnet) for details.

 #### ResNet
 (1) The related paper.